Uncategorized Updated 09/04/2026 · 18 min read

-Are you wondering how many?
-Working days per month are they actually?
+Are you wondering how many? working days per month are they actually?
 This number is much more than just a number on the calendar - it is the linchpin for fair payroll and clever personnel planning.

 As a rule of thumb in Switzerland, the average for a five-day week is 20 to 22 working days.
 But as is often the case, the devil is in the details, as cantonal holidays or individual working models can quickly change the outcome.